synacktiv/dotNIET/README.md

 ![Alt text](./img/dotNIET_before_after.png?raw=true "Before After")

 *.NIET* is an IDA Pro plugin.
-Its purpose is to import missing symbols (usually few thousands) which are resolved at runtime by [.NET native](https://docs.microsoft.com/en-us/dotnet/framework/net-native/) compiled binaries.
+Its purpose is to import missing symbols (usually few thousands) which are resolved at runtime by [.NET Native](https://docs.microsoft.com/en-us/dotnet/framework/net-native/) compiled binaries.
 These symbols lie in ```SharedLibrary.dll``` and are not exported by this one.

 *.NIET* has been tested on IDA Pro 7.5 using python 3.8 on the following platforms:

 * Windows
 * Linux

-This plugin currently supports the following .NET native framework versions:
+This plugin currently supports the following .NET Native framework versions:

 * 1.3
 * 1.6